grahamcarman/docs/astro/astro-support.md

 Examples:

-- There is a bug in the Software UI.
+- A newly deployed DAG is not working in a development Deployment, even though it ran successfully in a local environment using the Astro CLI.
-- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that affects your cluster's performance but isn't required to run task, such as changing the size of your cluster's database or adding a new VPC peering connection.
+- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that affects your cluster's performance but isn't required to run tasks, such as changing the size of your cluster's database or adding a new VPC peering connection.
 - Astro CLI usage is impaired (for example, there are incompatibility errors between installed packages).
 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.
-- You have lost use of a Public Preview feature that does not affect general services.
+- You have lost the ability to use a [Public Preview](https://docs.astronomer.io/astro/feature-previews) feature that does not affect general services.

 **P4:** Low impact.
 Astro is fully usable but you have a question for our team.